Dear Business Banter,

 Because there is a wide variety of card options, choosing one can be challenging.
 To help, I’ll narrow your choices to just a few business credit cards that have compelling sign-up bonuses.
 However, don’t stop with these—offers change frequently, so I strongly advise you to review all of your options up to when you’re ready to apply so you are up to date with which credit cards have the the best rewards and current offers.

-- Up to 180,000 point bonus: The Hilton Honors American Express Business Card.
-With this card, you will earn: Earn up to 180,000 Hilton Honors Bonus Points.
-Earn 130,000 Bonus Points after you spend $2,000 in purchases on the Hilton Honors Business Card in the first 3 months of Card Membership.
-Plus, you can earn an additional 50,000 Hilton Honors Bonus Points after you spend a total of $10,000 in purchases on the Card in the first 6 months.
+- Earn a 130,000 point bonus: The Hilton Honors American Express Business Card.
+With this card, you will earn a Free Night Reward Offer: Earn 130,000 Hilton Honors Bonus Points plus a Free Night Reward after you spend $3,000 in purchases on the Hilton Honors Business Card in the first 3 months of Card Membership.
 It offers 12X points when you charge accommodations at Hilton hotels and resorts, 6X points on select business and travel expenses and 3X points on everything else (Terms & Limitations Apply).
 The annual fee is $95.

 - 100,000 point bonus: Chase Ink Business Preferred® Credit Card.
 To score this big bonus, you’ll need to charge $15,000 in the first three months of opening the account.
 You may trade them in for cash, equalling $1,000, but if you book travel arrangements via Chase Ultimate Rewards®, the bonus is worth $1,250.
 As you use this card you will earn 3X points for each dollar you charge on travel, shipping, Internet, cable, phone services and advertising purchases made with social media and search engines, up to $150,000 annually.
 For everything else you’ll earn 1X point per dollar charged.
 The annual fee is $95.

-- 125,000 point bonus: Marriott Bonvoy Business™ American Express® Card.
-Limited Time Offer: Earn 125,000 Marriott Bonvoy bonus points & 2 bonus Free Night Awards after you use your new card to make $5,000 in eligible purchases within the first 3 months.
-Each bonus Free Night Award has a redemption level up to 50K points.
-Certain hotels have resort fees.
-Offer ends 11/3/2021.
+- 75,000 point bonus: Marriott Bonvoy Business™ American Express® Card.
+Earn 75,000 bonus Marriott Bonvoy points after you use your new card to make $3,000 in eligible purchases within the first 3 months of card membership.
 Each point is worth 0.1 cent, making the bonus value up to $750.
-You’ll also earn up to $150 in statement credits on eligible purchases made within the first three months.
 You’ll earn 6X points at hotels participating in the Marriott Bonvoy™ program, 4X points at at U.S. restaurants, at U.S. gas stations, on wireless telephone services purchased directly from U.S. service providers and on U.S. purchases for shipping.
 2x points on all other eligible purchases.
 The annual fee is $125.

 - $500 cash bonus: (This card is no longer available) Capital One Spark Cash for Business.
 Since this is a cash back card, you don’t earn points to trade in for travel, but rather a sum of cash that you can spend on anything you want.
 To receive the $500, prepare to charge $4,500 in the first three months of opening the account.
 Accumulating cash back rewards with this account is super straightforward.
 It offers 2 percent back on every charged purchase, no matter where you spend or what you buy.
 There is no annual fee in the first year, but it will be $95 each year afterward.